Doasy/AlbionContractSystem/README.md

 ## Contracts

 When a client accepts a guild, a contract begins.
 The guild, ingame, needs to assign one responsible to the contract.
 The two players must sign an ingame contract, using a sentence like "I, [player name], client of ticket number [X] accept to use the services of guild [name], with the responsible [name]".
 "I, [player name], responsible of guild [name], accepts de client [name] for realizing the ticket number [X]".
-An screenshot of this must be send.
+An screenshot of this must be send into a webpage form.